 If your password to log into your computer has changed, it may have been hacked.
 There is no reason why a password would change on its own.

-E-mail spam being sent
+E-mail sending spam

-Tip: E-mail addresses can also be spoofed without hacking the e-mail account.
+E-mail addresses can also be spoofed without hacking the account.
 After changing the e-mail password, if your friends continue to get e-mails you have not sent, it is likely someone is spoofing your e-mail address.

 Increased network activity

-Unknown programs wanting access
+Unknown program requesting access

-Security programs uninstalled
+Security program uninstalled

-Computer doing things by itself
+Computer is doing things by itself

 For example, a mouse cursor could be moved or something could be typed.
-If you see the computer doing something as if someone else was in control, this can be an indication of a hacked computer.
+If you see the computer doing something as if someone else is in control, your system is likely being exploited at the root level.

-Internet browser home page changed or new toolbar
+Internet browser homepage changed or new toolbar